Altitude Sickness: Symptoms, Prevention & When to See a Doctor | ReallySick.sg

 #altitude #acclimatization #medication #trekking

-Many travellers from Singapore visit high mountain destinations such as Nepal, Tibet, Bhutan, Peru, and parts of China or India12.
+Many travelers from Singapore visit high mountain destinations such as Nepal, Tibet, Bhutan, Peru, and parts of China or India12.
 These locations are at high altitude where oxygen levels are lower1.
 Because Singapore is at sea level, our bodies are not used to such environments.
 Understanding altitude sickness is important before travelling.

-What Is Altitude Sickness?
+What is Altitude Sickness?

 Symptoms of Altitude Sickness